 The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of student education records.
-The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
-FERPA gives parents certain rights with respect to their children's educational records.
-These rights transfer to the student when he or she attends a school beyond the high school level.
-Students to whom the rights have transferred are considered "eligible students."
+The law applies to all schools that receive funds under an applicable program of the U.S. Department of have transferred are considered "eligible students."
 In essence, a parent has no legal right to obtain information concerning the child's college records without the written consent of the student.
 In compliance with FERPA, information classified as "directory information" may be released to the general public without the written consent of the student unless the student makes a request in writing.
 Directory information is defined as: the student's name, permanent address and/or local address, telephone listing, dates of attendance, most recent previous education institution attended, other information including major, field of study, degrees, awards received, and participation in officially recognized activities/sports.